MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 - Consider carefully that a composite model is the right solution—while it allows model-level integration of different data sources, it also introduces design complexities with possible consequences.
 - Set the storage mode to **DirectQuery** when a table is a fact-type table storing large data volumes, or when it needs to deliver near real-time results.
-- Consider using hybrid mode by defining an incremental refresh policy and real-time data, or by partitioning the fact table by using [TOM](/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo?view=asallproducts-allversions), [TMSL](/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference?view=asallproducts-allversions), or a third-party tool.
+- Consider using hybrid mode by defining an incremental refresh policy and real-time data, or by partitioning the fact table by using [TOM](/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo?view=asallproducts-allversions&preserve-view=true), [TMSL](/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference?view=asallproducts-allversions&preserve-view=true), or a third-party tool.
 For more information, see [Incremental refresh and real-time data for datasets](../connect-data/incremental-refresh-overview.md) and the [Advanced data model management](powerbi-implementation-planning-usage-scenario-advanced-data-model-management.md) usage scenario.
 - Set the storage mode to **Dual** when a table is a dimension-type table, and it will be queried together with DirectQuery or hybrid fact-type tables that are in the same source group.
 - Set appropriate refresh frequencies to keep the model cache for dual and hybrid tables (and any dependent calculated tables) in sync with the source database(s).
 - Strive to ensure data integrity across data sources (including the model cache)—limited relationships will eliminate rows in query results when related column values don't match.
 - Optimize DirectQuery data sources with appropriate indexes for efficient joins, filtering, and grouping.
 - Don't load sensitive data into import, dual, or hybrid tables if there's risk of a native query being intercepted—for more information, see [Use composite models in Power BI Desktop (Security implications)](/power-bi/transform-model/desktop-composite-models#security-implications).

-### Aggregations

-You can add aggregations to DirectQuery tables in your composite model.
-When aggregations are cached in the model they behave as import tables (although they can't be used like a model table).
+## User-defined aggregations

+You can add [user-defined aggregations](/power-bi/transform-model/aggregations-advanced) to DirectQuery tables.
 Their purpose is to improve performance for _higher grain_ queries.

-For more information, see [Aggregations in Power BI Desktop](/power-bi/enterprise/aggregations-auto).
+When aggregations are cached in the model they behave as import tables (although they can't be used like a model table) and the model becomes a composite model.

 > [!NOTE]
 > Hybrid tables don't support aggregations because some of the partitions operate in import mode.
 It's not possible to add aggregations at the level of an individual DirectQuery partition.

 We recommend that an aggregation follows a basic rule: Its row count should be at least a factor of 10 smaller than the underlying table.
 For example, if the underlying table stores 1 billion rows, then the aggregation table shouldn't exceed 100 million rows.
 This rule ensures that there's an adequate performance gain relative to the cost of creating and maintaining the aggregation.

-### Cross source group relationships
+## Cross source group relationships

-When a relationship spans source groups, it's known as a _cross source group relationship_.
+When a model relationship spans source groups, it's known as a _cross source group relationship_.
+Cross source group relationships are known as _limited_ relationships because there's no guaranteed "one" side.
 For more information, see [Relationship evaluation](/power-bi/transform-model/desktop-relationships-understand#relationship-evaluation).

 When defining cross source group relationships, consider the following recommendations.

-- **Avoid combining multiple source groups:** Combining multiple source groups can negatively affect performance.
-It could also result in eliminated rows in query results when related column values don't match.
-Whenever possible, extend the source database or model with additional data.
 - **Use low-cardinality relationship columns:** For best performance, we recommend that the relationship columns be low cardinality, meaning they should store less than 50,000 unique values.
 This recommendation is especially true when combining multiple tabular models, and for non-text columns.
 - **Avoid using large text relationship columns:** If you must use text columns in a relationship, calculate the expected text length for the filter by multiplying the cardinality by the average length of the text column.
 The possible text length should not exceed 250,000 characters.
+- **Raise the relationship granularity:** If possible, create relationships at a higher level of granularity.
+For example, instead of relating a date table on its date key, use its month key instead.
+This design requires that the related table includes a month key column, and reports won't be able to show daily facts.
 - **Strive to achieve a simple relationship design:** Only create a cross source group relationship when it's needed, and try to limit the number of tables in the relationship path.
 This design approach will help to improve performance and avoid [ambiguous relationship paths](/power-bi/transform-model/desktop-relationships-understand#resolve-relationship-path-ambiguity).

 > [!WARNING]
 > Because Power BI Desktop doesn't thoroughly validate cross group relationships, so it's possible to create ambiguous relationships.

-#### Cross source group relationship example 1
+### Cross source group relationship example 1

 Consider an example of a complex relationship and how it could produce different—yet valid—results.